The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 The African Rock Python is the largest snake found on the African continent.

 It can grow to lengths of up to 20 feet, equivalent to a giraffe’s height.
-It is a non-venomous type of snake that kills its prey through constriction, tightening its grasp around the body of the unfortunate animal with each exhalation.
+It is a non-venomous type of snake that kills its prey through constriction, tightening its grasp around the unfortunate animal’s body with each exhalation.

 They are capable of killing animals as huge as crocodiles and warthogs, and in extremely unusual circumstances, it has been recorded that they have swallowed small children.

-They reproduce by depositing eggs due to the fact that they are reptiles.
-Rock pythons can simultaneously lay up to one hundred eggs, which they fiercely guard while they hatch.
+Because they are reptiles, rock pythons reproduce by depositing eggs.
+Rock pythons can simultaneously lay up to one hundred eggs, which they fiercely guard until they hatch.

 11. Africa Buffalo